ezyhdxm/ICL/README.md

 # Instructions

-To run the current ongoing experiments, see this [notebook](./TriggerMarkov.ipynb) for random triggers and this [notebook](./LatentModel.ipynb) for latent markov models.
-To access model checkpoints and saved results, please visit this [link](https://drive.google.com/drive/folders/18P3Q1RQ8pNOZ9mnbFvk27t289jPt8TRP?usp=sharing)
+To run the current ongoing experiments, see notebooks [TriggerMarkov.ipynb](./TriggerMarkov.ipynb) for random triggers, [LatentModel.ipynb](./LatentModel.ipynb) for latent markov models and [Linear.ipynb](./Linear.ipynb) for linear regression.
+Use [config.py](./config.py) to specify experiment configurations.
+Experiment results are stored in the [results](./results/) folder, where model checkpoints, plots and experiment configurations can be found.

-The structure of this repositary is roughly summarized in the following file tree:
+The structure of this repositary is roughly summarized in the following file tree (might be outdated):

 ```
 ICL/